centreon/centreon-documentation/versioned_docs/version-22.10/reporting/generate-reports.md

 <TabItem value="3.
 Report publication (Optional)" label="3.
 Report publication (Optional)">

  Once a report is generated, it can be automatically published using pre-defined rules.
-When creating a job, you can create several rules under the tab "Publication" (refer to the [publication rules section](#TODO) chapter for more information on the various report publication protocols).
+When creating a job, you can create several rules under the "Publication" tab.

 ![image](../assets/reporting/guide/jobPublication.png)